 Another environmentally-friendly benefit of modular builds is the reduced waste generated by its construction.
 The modules are built in a factory environment; with less material in transit and transition like on a building site, there is less likelihood of accidents, spills, and environmental damage to the material.
 The factory setting also makes it easier to reuse and recycle waste materials.
 Overall, it is estimated that waste is reduced from 10% to 15% in a conventional project to 5% with a modular-built project.

 Additionally, consolidating work at a factory, in combination with the more efficient construction operations, results in modular-built projects producing up to 50% less CO2 emissions than conventional projects.

-Construction on this project started in May 2020, and the project is expected to be completed and ready for move-in by fall 2020.
+Construction on this project started in May 2020, and the project was completed and ready for move-in by October 2020.